sumersovitkargit/assesmnt_Chalange/README.md

 ![alt text](Image/p.png)

 --------------------------------------------------------------------------
 # Azure VM Metadata Importer

-This script retrieves metadata of a virtual machine (VM) from Azure and allows you to save it in a JSON file.
+This Python script retrieves metadata of a virtual machine (VM) from Azure and allows you to save it in a JSON file.
 You can also query specific metadata keys.

 ## Requirements